Hiking in Portugal

 The best time for hiking in Portugal is in the spring (April to May) and autumn (late September and October), as the summer can be stifling, especially in regions such as Trás-os-Montes, Beira Baixa and Alentejo Algarve.

-Come and choose your own place or places for your Walks in Portugal, a country that has so much to offer, check it out now …
+Come and choose your own place or places for your hiking in Portugal, a country that has so much to offer, check it out now …